Mangy Fox Project

 How do we know the fox gets the medication?

-Vickie, our Fox Project Manager, has done hundreds of hours of in depth research to determine the most reliable way to medicate the mangey fox and only the mangey fox.
+Vickie, our Fox Project Manager, has done hundreds of hours of in depth research to determine the most reliable way to medicate the mangey fox.
 Through intense on-site camera monitoring, we will learn the fox's behaviors, they are creatures of routine.
 Once we know their schedule, Vickie will be a guide on exactly when to put the food out.
 Medicating the fox will be confirmed through the camera trap footage.

 Will the fox hurt my dogs?